arobson/search-coding-challenge/README.md

 cd ./search-coding-challenge
 npm i . -g
 npm test
-npm run sever
+npm start
 ```

-> Note: after the install completes the first thing that will happen is that the database will be populated.
-This means the schema will get defined and then seeded with JSON files derived from the original JSON (jq was used for this).
+> Note: after the install completes the first thing that will happen is that the database will created and populated.
+The schema will get defined and then seeded with JSON files derived from the original JSON (jq was used for this).
+If this does not happen correctly (the tests will fail), please run `npm run init-db`.

 ## Assumptions